Mustapha Isah

-Mustapha Isah Ubandoma (born 21 July 2004) is a Nigerian professional footballer who plays as a left winger for Norwegian Eliteserien side Kristiansund BK.
+Mustapha Isah Ubandoma (born 23 July 2004) is a Nigerian professional footballer who plays as a left winger for Belgian Pro League side RAAL La Louvière.

 Club career

 Randers FC

 Following a successful trial, Isah joined Randers FC from HB Academy in Abuja in July 2022.
 The 18-year old winger signed a three-year deal with Randers.

 In his first six months in Randers, Isah mainly played for the U19s, while making the bench for a few Danish Superliga games during the months.
 He got his official debut for the club in the Danish Cup against Vendsyssel FF on 20 October 2022, playing the last 12 minutes off the bench.
 In February 2023, Isah went with the first team squad on training camp in Turkey.
 Later on same month, on 26 February, Isah got his Danish Superliga debut against Lyngby Boldklub.

 Ahead of the 2023-24 season, Isah was permanently promoted to the first team squad.